 Our Computer Science Labs include Intel i5 workstations with Windows 7 Professional and Ubuntu 12.10 and 19” LCDs.
 All are fully loaded and updated with the most recent software through the MSDNAA.

 |Saturday and Sunday||By Request|

-- Computer Science labs are only open to students enrolled in Computer Science classes and students enrolled in a program supported by the Department of Computer Science.
+- Computer Science labs are only open to students enrolled in Computer Science classes and students enrolled in a program supported by the Department of Engineering and Computer Science.

 - Scheduled classes have priority.
 Any lab that is in use by a scheduled class is off limits to any walk-in students.

 - Lab Technicians.
 When using lab computers, students can get help from the Lab Technicians.
 Report to Lab Technicians with any computer questions, errors, and functional problems.
 Never ask Lab Technicians to do your homework.
 However, if there is something you do not understand, they will try to help you.

 Lab User Policy